The Most Infamous Story in Tech Returns With New Details—but No Hard Evidence

 Finally, the report says Intel found in 2014 that a breach of its system was the result of a firmware update downloaded from Supermicro’s website.
 The attack was allegedly linked to a state-sponsored hacker group known as APT 17, which is believed to be based in China.
 Intel said the breach had “no impact to our network or data” but did not dispute finding a connection to Supermicro.

-On top of all this, the new Businessweek report cites multiple people, most named and on the record, who say the U.S. government warned them or companies they consulted for about the presence of secret spy chips added to severs.
+On top of all this, the new Businessweek report cites multiple people, most named and on the record, who say the U.S. government warned them or companies they consulted for about the presence of secret spy chips added to servers.
 For example, one of the named sources, Mukul Kumar, who was at the time the chief security officer for chip designer Altera Corp., said he received an unclassified briefing in 2015 where he was told, “there was a chip on the board that was not supposed to be there that was calling home—not to Supermicro but to China.”
 In total, Businessweek cited executives from 10 companies and one representing a “large municipal utility” who said they received similar warnings.

-Supermicro said in a statement that it has never been contacted by government officials about claims of China tampering with its motherboards and called the story “a mishmash of disparate and inaccurate allegations” that draws “farfetch conclusions.”
+Supermicro said in a statement that it has never been contacted by government officials about claims of China tampering with its motherboards and called the story “a mishmash of disparate and inaccurate allegations” that draws “far-fetched conclusions.”

 “Despite Bloomberg’s allegations about supposed cyber or national security investigations that date back 10 years, Supermicro has never been contacted by the U.S. government, or by any of our partners or customers, about these alleged investigations,” the statement reads.
 “Bloomberg has produced no conclusions from these alleged investigations.
 Nor could Bloomberg confirm to us if any alleged investigation was even ongoing.
 To the contrary, several of the U.S. government agencies Bloomberg claims had initiated investigations continue to use our products and have done so for years.”